Having a simple budget template can help you stay on financial track.

 - A monthly budget report worksheet where you can analyze your finances for any given month.

 - A categories worksheet that lets you track income and expenses for the items you want.
 (For example, I’d need to add a “comic book” category if I were using this spreadsheet.)

-Wittwer notes that using a spreadsheet for money management isn’t as foolproof as using pre-packaged software.
+Wittwer notes that using a simple budget spreadsheet for money management isn’t as foolproof as using pre-packaged software.
 As you tinker with the formulas (which you’re free to do), and as you enter data, you’re likely to accidentally introduce errors.
 So, be sure to double-check your work.
 (If you’re a spreadsheet whiz, you’re probably already used to watching for mistakes.)